What made you come to Japan?

 What was the biggest surprise that happened to you in Japan?

-Is there any spot that you want to recommend to visit in Japan?
+Is there any spot in the world you want to visit?

 What is your dream?

 My dream since youth was to be a part of films and creative projects that I would be happy to share with my family and friends.
 I am drawn to film and theater, complex characters I can dive into and analyse.
 I plan to attend film school in the near future and may find myself one day writing and directing projects with like-minded creative people.
 I am passionate about the process of film making and have always enjoyed being involved on a film set or theater stage in any scale.

 What do you do on your off time?